novax-exchange/.github/principals/README.md

 - Talk is cheap, show me the artifact
   - A fork of AWS "Bias for Action"
 - To solve problem, we insist on bottom-up approach
-  - A fork for "Dive Deep"
+  - A fork of AWS "Dive Deep"

 - re:Invent.
 You must have a history of frustrations by "Not invent here"
   - A fork of AWS "Invent and Simplify"
 - Can-do attitude
   - "The next big thing?
-Your career" -- GFT
+Your career"
   - We believe in yourself and we are confident to change how the world operates.
   - Grow as challenger then dominate the realm.
 We are addicted to it
 - If you need it, you own it.